Lowest0ne/simutron/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-Please note that libsimutron is logic, and have no idea what it is to be viewed.
+Please keep styling the same, no tabs.